Understanding the Role of Legitimate Power in Leadership

 4. Potential Abuse of Power: While legitimate power is granted based on the position held, there is a risk of leaders abusing their authority.
 This can manifest as favoritism, misuse of resources, or using power for personal gain.
 Such abuse can lead to resentment, a toxic work environment, and decreased employee satisfaction.

 Awareness of these advantages and disadvantages allows leaders to utilize their legitimate power effectively.
-By embracing openness, empowering others, and fostering a culture of collaboration, leaders can leverage their legitimate power while mitigating potential drawbacks, fostering a positive and productive work environment.
+By embracing openness, empowering others, and fostering a culture of collaboration, leaders can leverage their legitimate power while mitigating potential drawbacks and fostering a positive and productive work environment.

 Example of Legitimate Power Positions